nodemcu/nodemcu-firmware/docs/en/modules/gpio.md

-# gpio Module
+# GPIO Module

-This module provides access to the GPIO (General Purpose I/O) subsystem.
+This module provides access to the [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output) (General Purpose Input/Output) subsystem.

-All access is based on the I/O index number on the NodeMCU dev kits, not the internal gpio pin.
+All access is based on the I/O index number on the NodeMCU dev kits, not the internal GPIO pin.
 For example, the D0 pin on the dev kit is mapped to the internal GPIO pin 16.

-If not using a NodeMCU dev kit, please refer to the below GPIO pin maps for the index<->gpio mapping.
+If not using a NodeMCU dev kit, please refer to the below GPIO pin maps for the index↔gpio mapping.

 | IO index | ESP8266 pin | IO index | ESP8266 pin |
 |---------:|:------------|---------:|:------------|